-The observations reported in Table 4 indicate that the measurement model has adequate reliability, with Cronbach's alpha and composite reliability above 0.7.
+The observations reported in Table (4) indicate that the measurement model has adequate reliability, with Cronbach's alpha and composite reliability above 0.7.
 The validity of the model has been measured using two methods: convergent and divergent validity.
-Values above 0.5 in the average variance extracted, as shown in Table 4 (Chin & et al., 2010), indicate the model's appropriate convergence validity.
+Values above 0.5 in the average variance extracted, as shown in Table (4) (Chin, 2010), indicate the model's appropriate convergence validity.
 For proper divergent validity (using the Forner-Larker method), the square root of AVE values on the main diameter in the correlation matrix for each construct should be greater than its correlation values in the lower and left houses of the main diameter.
-This can also be observed in Table 5.
-Therefore, it can be concluded that the hidden variables in the model have more interaction with their indicators than with other structures in the model
+This can also be observed in Table (5).
+Therefore, it can be concluded that the hidden variables in the model interact more with their indicators than with other structures in the model.